Holland Landing

 Holland Landing is a community in the town of East Gwillimbury, located in the northern part of the Regional Municipality of York, in south-central Ontario, Canada.
 Its major road is Yonge Street (bypassed by the former Highway 11) and the community has bus service by GO Transit route 68 and York Region Transit route 52 (Monday to Saturday service).
 The East Gwillimbury GO train station is in the southeast corner of Holland Landing, providing weekday commuter train service.
 The East Holland River runs through the community and has several marinas for recreational boats.
+The community has a small private aerodrome, the Holland Landing Airpark, used primarily for recreational and general aviation.

 Most of Holland Landing's internal economy is based on the service industry, and some manufacturing.